SongNotes Volumes 1-3

 VOLUME 3

-Penelope was the wife of Ulysses, king of Ithaca.
+The lyrics to Penelope were excerpted from a much larger work by Denise Lanctot about wandering.
+She supplied me with a rich trove of material which I then fashioned into seven songs.
+For those not familiar with Penelope’s story, this short précis will suffice.
+Penelope was the wife of Odysseus, king of Ithaca.
 He was enlisted to fight the Trojan War to win back Helen, who was abducted by Paris, and return her to her rightful husband Menelaus.
 This endeavor took ten years of fighting, and ten more of wandering before he could find his way home.
 In the meantime, his palace was occupied by suitors eager for the hand of Penelope.
 She kept them at bay by promising to choose one of them once she had finished weaving a shroud for Laertes, her father-in-law.
 (In this piece, the shroud is instead a coat for Odysseus.)
 As the suitors daily cavort and drink their way through the wine cellar, Penelope dutifully weaves by day, but undoes her work by night.

 In Denise’s retelling, Odysseus’s travels are juxtaposed with Penelope’s imaginative wanderings in which she eventually constructs a life of the mind where she is perfectly content without him, but not before a tempestuous emotional journey.